 There is little concern that the infection can be transferred through an egg, but you will not be qualified to donate if you have been treated for chlamydia or gonorrhea within the past 12 months.

-Also, you cannot make an egg donation if you test positive for syphilis and hepatitis B or C because these diseases can be transferred and inherited.
+Also, you cannot make an oocyte donation if you test positive for syphilis and hepatitis B or C because these diseases can be transferred and inherited.

 The Screening Process is Very Strict

 At the end of the screening, only a small portion of those who showed interest in donating eggs will be eligible to donate.
 Although rates may differ from one clinic to the other, this is partly due to the stringent egg donor screening process.

 At times, just 10% of women who complete an initial screening enter the second stage, and only 10% of those women make it to the egg donation process itself.